 Power sharing is a feature that allows up to several Gen3 Wall Connectors to power multiple vehicles.
 If you are considering one device to charge 2 cars, take a look at our review.

-The Tesla Model S, manufactured from 2012–2016, had the option of a dual charger.
-Dual chargers can be retrofitted and would double the charging capacity to 22kW (instead 11 kW).
+The Tesla Model S, manufactured from 2012–2016, had the option of a dual motor.
+These models are equipped with an optional charging module and can be retrofitted and would double the charging capacity to 22kW (instead 11 kW).
 An EV like this would get maximum power from the TWC of 80A.

 What if you want to charge two EVs simultaneously?

-There are two options.
+There are several options.
 Install two chargers or buy a twin EV charger.
 A dual-socket charging point is available in our review.

 Are two cars allowed to use the same charger?